Skip to main content

 By 2022, most of the early problems were resolved.
 Reliability scores from Consumer Reports and J.D.
 Power improved — Canadian Corvette Forums compiled data showing reliability ratings jumped from 89% for 2021 models to 93% for 2022-2023 models.

-- Infotainment glitches: Some owners reported screen freezes and Bluetooth connectivity issues (TSB 22-NA-015), resolved with OTA updates.
+• Infotainment glitches: Some owners reported screen freezes and Bluetooth connectivity issues, resolved through infotainment software updates.
 Minor.

 The 2022 is widely considered the first “no-compromise” year for the C8 Stingray.
 If you want a used C8 with minimal risk, this is a great year to target.